2,902: Procedures for Issuing Contracts for Graduate Assistants

 - The standard application form for a graduate assistant must be filled out completely.

 - The contract will be prepared by the department.
 Department chairs, department heads, primary investigators (PI) or their equivalent are designated to sign for the appointing authority for Graduate Assistant Terms of Employment as the appointing authority for their organizational units or in the case of PI’s, for the grant accounts for which they are responsible.
 For Personnel Action Forms (PAF’s), the authority may be delegated to the individual responsible for the account from which the student is paid.
 Once signed by the appointing authority and the student, it will be forwarded to Human Resources.

-- All graduate assistants who teach at the University of Nevada, Reno are required to satisfy the requirements of TA training (i.e. GRAD 701), attend the orientation and complete sexual harassment prevention training during their first semester.
+- All graduate assistants who teach at the University of Nevada, Reno are required to satisfy the requirements of TA training (i.e. GRAD 701), attend the orientation and complete sexual harassment prevention and FERPA training during their first semester.
 Graduate assistants with substantial prior teaching experience who wish an exception to mandatory attendance at the orientation may file a request with the Dean of the Graduate School.
 The following departments/programs conduct an approved TA orientation program and students teaching for these programs are exempt from the Grad 701 course requirement: Intensive English Language Center, English, Chemistry, Core Humanities, Foreign Languages and Literatures.

 - Students on probationary status, prescribed programs, and graduate special status for the masters and provisional for the doctorate are not eligible for graduate assistantships.